Ponta da Piedade is a natural wonder located in the Algarve town of Lagos, Portugal.

 Visiting Ponta da Piedade by Sea

-This allows you to navigate through the cliffs and explore the hidden coves, grottoes and beaches!
-Many of these tours have snorkelling stops or stop by at a hidden beach.
+This allows you to actually navigate through the cliffs and explore the hidden coves, grottoes and beaches!
+Many of these tours also have snorkeling stops or stop by at a hidden beach.

-The main upside to the kayak/paddleboard tour is that you can often go into smaller caves that the boats can’t enter as they’re too big.
+The main upside to doing a kayak tour over a boat tour is that you can often go into the smaller caves that the boats can’t enter as they’re too big.

 You can either book a ticket online or you can head down to the Praia da Batata beach and book yourself onto a tour.